Skip to content

 VA Higher Level Review VA Form 20-0996

-After following Step #1 and reviewing your Rating Decision Letter, the next step is to file a Higher Level Review online on VA.gov.
+After having your VA tinnitus claim denied and following Step #1 (reviewing your VA Rating Decision Letter), the next step is to file a Higher Level Review online on VA.gov.

 The VA Higher Level Review (HLR) is the first of three appeal options under the Appeals Modernization Act.